siberianfox/tinygwiki/TinyG-Licensing.md

 ###You are free to...
 * Include tinyg components within any product, distributed under any license, including commercial licenses and/or closed-source licenses
 * Modify tinyg components as you want under the following conditions:
- * Attribution - You must declare in a written statement in documentation and source code that you are using tinyg components in your application and offer to provide the (possibly modified) tinyg2 source code
+ * Attribution - You must declare in a written statement in documentation and source code that you are using tinyg components in your application and offer to provide the (possibly modified) tinyg source code
  * Share-alike - If you modify tinyg components, you may distribute them only under the original license
  * Contribution - If you modify tinyg components, you must contribute the modifications back to the tinyg project